xpack/arm-linux-files/HOW-TO-BUILD.md

 - Full name: Primus Adminus
 - Username: `primus/primus` <---
 	- Use weak password: Yes
-	- Encrypt home directory: No
+	- Encrypt home directory: No (present on old Ubuntu 16)
 - Time zone: Is this time zone correct?
 No,
-	- Select your time zone: Eastern
+	- Select your time zone: Eastern <--- you may enter your location
 - Partition disk
 	- Partitioning method: Guided - use entire disk
 	- Select disk to partition: Virtual disk 1 (vds) - 34.4 GB Virtio Block Device
-	- The following partitions are going to be formatted:
+	- The following partitions are going to be formatted:                  │
+		- partition #1 of Virtual disk 1 (vda) as ext4                      │
+		- partition #2 of Virtual disk 1 (vda) as ext4
+	- Note: old Ubuntu 16 will list three partitions:
 		- partition #1 of Virtual disk 1 (vda) as ext2
 		- partition #2 of Virtual disk 1 (vda) as ext4
 		- partition #5 of Virtual disk 1 (vda) as swap
 	- Write the changes to disks: Yes
 - Installation step failed during: Select and install software
-- Select and install software
+- Select and install software (retry this step)
 - Manage updates: No automatic updates
 - Software selection
 	- standard system utilities (default in Ubuntu 16, not present in Ubuntu 19)
 	- OpenSSH server <---
 - Installation step failed during: Select and install software
-- Select and install software
+- Select and install software (repeat until it completes this step)
 - Manage updates: No automatic updates
 - Software selection
 	- standard system utilities